 Alex Nathanson is a multimedia artist, engineer, and educator.
 His work is primarily focused on exploring both the experimental and practical applications of sustainable energy technologies, particularly photovoltaic solar power.
 His work has been featured at Issue Project Room (NYC), the Museum of the Moving Image (NYC), Anthology Film Archives (NYC), Film Society of Lincoln Center (NYC), Dome of Visions (Copenhagen, Denmark), and the Art Prospect Festival (St. Petersburg, Russia).
 He was one of the long-term artists in residence at Flux Factory, in Queens, NY from 2012 to 2016, and his multi-media performance group Fan Letters was awarded residencies at The Watermill Center in 2017 and 2019.
 As a solar power designer, he has created interactive and educational projects for The Climate Museum, Solar One, and the NYC Department of Education, among others.
 He received a M.S. in Integrated Digital Media from NYU Tandon School of Engineering in 2019.
 Currently, he is an Adjunct Professor at NYU Tandon and is writing a book on the history of solar power art and design, which is being published by Routledge.

-Solar Protocol reconfigures internet protocols using the logic of the sun.
+The artists Tega Brain, Alex Nathanson, Benedetta Piantella are creating a prototype for a system of solar powered servers.
+Solar Protocol reconfigures internet protocols using the logic of the sun, and creates space to reimagine the relationships we have with the social and technical systems we engage with online.
 Presently, much attention is focused on automated decisions based on rules derived from massive datasets produced by systems of surveillance capitalism.
-For example, Facebook monitors your behavior and uses this data to serve you content which is just like the content that you, or others like you have previously viewed.
 Instead, in Solar Protocol, the decisions about what content is served will be automated with a logic produced by the sun’s position.
 The work leverages a natural intelligence that emerges from the intermittent dynamics of our shared environment.
-Digital surveillance driven by machine learning is only made possible by a society reliant on cheap energy from fossil fuels.
-Limited energy resources means a website must be kept small in size and without tracking.
-Solar Protocol creates space to reimagine the relationships we have with the social and technical systems we engage with online.